IsrraelS/webflix/README.md

 - Admin feature to see all users rents

 ## GIT
 Webflix was made in collaboration of twon developers, Gabriel Abarca and Israel Sanchez.
-To administrate the work of both parts github repository was used, and any new feature was developed at a different branch.
+To administrate the work of both parts github repository was used, and any new feature was developed at a different branch and merged when finished.